 Tasks lists are an ideal solution for highly flexible projects.
 You can add any dependent task, change the priority, and do many other things without causing any disturbance to the other tasks.
 Moreover, you can attach them with other monitoring and visualization tools to keep an eye on the progress and shift between high-level perspectives easily.

 Kissflow offers a free task list template to simplify your project management.
 Try now!

 If flexibility is among the most important requirements for your projects, then Kanban boards are an ideal project visualization tool to enhance your team’s productivity.
 Kanban boards are an excellent project tracking tool that allows you to keep an eye on progress from the initial stages to the end.

 Kanban boards are also an excellent project collaboration tool because of their overall visibility and flexibility.
 You can create one virtually or on an actual board as well.
 Virtual Kanban boards are generally more preferred nowadays because they are easier to manage and accommodate remote teams as well.

 Kanban boards, task delegation, enhanced reports, and other project management features.
 Start using Kissflow Projects for free.

 Scrum boards are quite similar to their Kanban counterparts when it comes to collaboration and visibility.
 The main difference is in the approach.
 Kanban boards are generally less organized and give more leeway to the team.
 In the scrum setting, teams have a say in selecting their project goals before the start of a sprint and dedicate all of their resources to achieving them.

 5. Project dashboards and reports

-Gantt charts are great for tracking progress and keeping an eye on things that need to be done.
-However, they may become hard to understand for your team members or external stakeholders if you add all the details.
+Gantt charts are great for tracking project progress and keeping an eye on things that need to be done.
+However, they may become hard to understand for your project team or external stakeholders if you add all the details.